Samirsain/sam4you/README.md

-# DevXmir - Digital Agency Website
+# Sam4You - Digital Agency Website

-A modern, responsive marketing website for DevXmir digital agency built with Next.js, Tailwind CSS, and shadcn/ui.
+A modern, responsive marketing website for Sam4You digital agency built with Next.js, Tailwind CSS, and shadcn/ui with Supabase integration.

 ## Features